annkimathi/KPLCInterruptions/README.md

 ## Description

 Python code designed to automate the process of notifying users about planned **KPLC** (**Kenya Power and Lighting Company**) power interruptions.
-It scrapes information from a specified URL, processes PDF files, and sends out email notifications.
+It scrapes information from a specified URL, processes the latest PDF file, and sends out email notifications.

 ## Prerequisites